Red River Métis

 Eriksdale Manitoba Canada | Nord Cemetery |

-Peacefully on Sept.
-26, 1997 at the E.M.
-Crowe Memorial Hospital in Eriksdale with his family at his side, Roy Pottinger aged 84 years.
+Peacefully on September 26, 1997 at the E.M.
+Memorial Hospital in Eriksdale, with his family at his side, Roy Pottinger aged 84 years.

-Roy was born on September 15, 1913.
-Roy loved life and the () with Ann and dear friends.
-His three step-daughters were close to his heart.
-He was a perfect dad and husband.
-The grandchildren were his pride and joy.
-He always had a special name for each of them and was always concerned about their wellbeing.
-Friends were always welcome in his house.
-Their many visits will always be cherished.
-The family thanks everyone for their kindness and concern during this time.
+Roy was born on September 19, 1913.
+Roy loved life and the many car rides with Ann and their friends.
+His three step-daughters were dear to his heart, he was a perfect dad and husband.
+The grandchildren were his pride and joy, he always had a special word for each of them and was always concerned about their well-being.
+Friends were always welcome in his home.
+The many visits will always be cherished.
+The family thanks everyone for their kindness and concern during this sad time.

-At Roy's request, cremation has taken place and there will be a family graveside memorial service.
-Gathering for friends who wish to pay their respects will be held at the Community Centre in Eriksdale at 3:00 pm on Oct.
-2 1997.
+At Roy's request cremation has taken place and there will be a family graveside Memorial Service.
+Coffee for friends who wished to pay their respects was held at the Community Centre in Eriksdale at 3:00 p.m. on October 2, 1997.

 There may be more information on this individual available elsewhere on our web sites - please use the search tool found in the upper right corner of this page to view sources.